 Yep.
 Intuitive design and stellar build quality make the Asus ZenBook 3 Deluxe a killer laptop.
 By building on the success of the earlier version, improving on its shortcomings, and packing in the best mobile CPU around, Asus has gone above and beyond with the ZenBook 3 Deluxe.

-At $1,700, it’s not cheap, but you get what you paid for — a high-quality laptop that goes the extra mile to deliver an excellent mobile computing experience.
+At $1,700, it’s not cheap (although it’s currently on sale for $1,400, which is even more attractive), but you get what you paid for — a high-quality laptop that goes the extra mile to deliver an excellent mobile computing experience.